TheSantacloud/blog/content/posts/GMs are like DJs.md

 | Communication         | **Table Management** – player dynamics, session zero alignment, tone setting                                      | Getting shy players involved (sharing the spotlight), de-escalating table tension, and keeping the tone inclusive              |
 ## Hold the Sending - where does this analogy break down?

-No analogy is perfect, so now that we're got an understanding at what's the similarities; and before we draw conclusions, lets understand where do they differ.
+No analogy is perfect, so now that we're got an understanding what the similarities are; and before we draw conclusions, lets understand where do they differ.
 Where GMs and DJs are unlike each-other?

 - **The party's a lot bigger for DJs** - and they have to find a very common denominator.
 They can't focus on each individual person at the party, so the theme and their own personal style is more prominent, and that's also why-
 - **GMs are more interactive** - We all know that annoying person that comes up to the DJ to request a song- That's the norm for GMs.
 Players do things, and we have to respond to them constantly.
 Doing anything other than that and you put on your conductor hat for the railroad show.
-- **DJs have way more standard tools** - while there's a plethora of GM tools out there, none of them is the state-of-the-art tool that lets us seamlessly transition from the prep stage to the execution stage.
+- **DJs have way more standard tools** - while there's a plethora of GM tools out there, none of them are the state-of-the-art tool that lets us seamlessly transition from the prep stage to the execution stage.
 That's not for a lack of trying.
 I think it's because every GM tells stories differently, and because GMing styles change for each party.
 - **GMs operate on multiple mediums** - the DJ has the magical domain of sound to master, but a GM has to coordinate between multiple medium such as storytelling, music, lighting, props, minis, terrain, tactics, tracking - this is not to say that the DJs job is simpler, it's just that a good GM is required to be a jack-of-all-trades, but a master of none, while the DJ optimizes for mastery over a specific domain - and within it they can excel at different sub-domain (such as improvisational skills, mixing, etc)
 ## Prep for flexibility - GMing, the DJ-way

 This is absolutely my main takeaway here - **Prep for flexibility**.
 DJs optimize their entire workflow and prep to be able to either press play and "chill" in some moments, and provide themselves with the right tools and agenda to improvise, adapt and make the music flexible to the event at any given moment in time - given everything that's going on.
 This is the main takeaway for me.
 They *could* fall in love with their sets and **just press play**, but in so doing - **they would be worst DJs for it**.

-I think that this is what [Sly Flourish](https://slyflourish.com/lazydm/) is always trying to say in his (incredible) books [Return of the Lazy Dungeon Master](https://shop.slyflourish.com/products/return-of-the-lazy-dungeon-master), and its supplements (and a lot of other GMs all throughout YouTube).
+I think that this is what [Sly Flourish](https://slyflourish.com/lazydm/) is always trying to convey in his (incredible) books [Return of the Lazy Dungeon Master](https://shop.slyflourish.com/products/return-of-the-lazy-dungeon-master), and its supplements (and a lot of other GMs all throughout YouTube).
 In them, he explains on how to prep "Secrets & Clues" - a list of things that the players *might* find, but the nature of them finding out is unknown to you yet.
 This promotes active listening by the GM - and lets the GM "complete" incredible stories that by stitching them **directly** as effect for the PCs actions.

 As we speak I'm looking at a picture framed by one of my players of a map I made that the party managed to pickpocket out of a random train conductor while they were trying to search for keys to a cabin.
 I remember this moment very vividly, and apparently so did they.
 I had the map of the train, and they *might have* found out about it, given the right circumstance - and out of their own ingenuity they manifested something.
 I don't know about you, but to me - **this is magic**.